If you’re looking for a staycation destination for a winter get away then look no further than Dartmouth.

 Split into three sections the trial can be enjoyed as one long walk or in shorter sections, making it the perfect way to explore Dartmouth on your winter break.

-Leaflets with information and a route map are available at the Visitor Centre and Dartmouth Museum or downloadable from here.
+Leaflets with information and a route map are available at Dartmouth Museum or downloadable from here.
 Specially designed way markers show the route and interpretation panels at key points along the trail refer to not only the Mayflower story but events in Dartmouth’s rich history.

 If you’re looking for a foodie getaway then look no further than the delights of Dartmouth cuisine.
 The freshest seafood, local produce, independent deli’s, handmade ice cream and so much more.
 And if you want something a little stronger, then Dartmouth has local wines, ales, ciders and gins to try at one of the many pubs and bars along the streets.